holepunchto/bare-module/README.md

 ### Protocols

 Protocols define how to resolve, access and load modules.
 Custom protocols can be defined to extend or replace how module are resolved and loaded to support things like loading modules via a [`Hyperdrive`](https://github.com/holepunchto/hyperdrive).

+When no protocol is passed, modules are read through a bare `Module.Protocol`.
+It has no backing store of its own and in particular cannot read from the file system, so it finds nothing; pass a protocol to serve the source.

 #### `const protocol = new Module.Protocol(methods, context = null)`